Nonparametric testing for no-effect with functional responses and functional covariates: Introduction

-The goodness-of-fit or no-effect against \emph{nonparametric alternatives} has been very little explored in functional data context.
+The goodness-of-fit or no-effect against \emph{nonparametric alternatives}, has been very little explored in the functional data context.
 In the case of scalar response, Delsol, Ferraty and Vieu (2011) proposed a testing procedure adapted from the approach of H\"{a}rdle and Mammen (1993).
-However, their procedure involves smoothing in the functional space and requires quite restrictive conditions which make it difficult to apply to real data situations.
-Patilea, S\'anchez-Sellero and Saumard (2012) and Garc\'{i}a-Portugu\'{e}s, Gonz\'{a}lez-Manteiga and Febrero-Bande (2012) proposed alternative nonparametric goodness-of-fit tests for scalar response and functional covariate using one dimension projections of the covariate.
-Such projection-based methods are much less restrictive and performs well in applications.
-To our best knowledge, no nonparametric statistical test of no-effect or goodness-of-fit is available when both the response and the covariate are functional.
+Their procedure involves smoothing in the functional space and requires quite restrictive conditions.
+Patilea, S\'anchez-Sellero and Saumard (2012) and Garc\'{i}a-Portugu\'{e}s, Gonz\'{a}lez-Manteiga and Febrero-Bande (2012) have proposed alternative, nonparametric, goodness-of-fit tests for scalar response and functional covariate using projections of the covariate.
+Such projection-based methods are less restrictive and perform well in applications.
+To the best of our knowledge, no nonparametric statistical test of no-effect or goodness-of-fit is available when the response is functional.